nus-cs2030s/2324-s2/docs/25-unchecked.md

 - We must suppress a warning _only if_ we are sure that it will not cause a type error later.
 - We must always add a note (as a comment) to fellow programmers explaining why a warning can be safely suppressed.

-Note that since `@SuppressWarnings` cannot apply to an assignment but only to declaration, we declare a local variable `a` in the example above before assigning `this.array` to `a`.
+Note that since `@SuppressWarnings` cannot apply to an assignment but only to the declaration, we declare a local variable `a` in the example above before assigning `this.array` to `a`.

 ## Raw Types